Lightning-Chart/lcjs-example-0028-multiChannelLineProgressiveOwnAxes/README.md

 Frames rendered per second (FPS) is recorded live, and displayed on the chart title.
 FPS of 40-60 indicates a smooth running performance.

+This line chart uses smooth anti-aliased thick lines for the best visual look, which is pretty GPU heavy with high data rates.
+For a lighter alternative you can check out [a similar line chart with best-performance graphics](https://www.arction.com/lightningchart-js-interactive-examples/examples/lcjs-example-0010-multiChannelLineProgressive.html)

 ## Automatic Data Cleaning

 One of the most ground breaking features of LightningChart JS is _automatic data cleaning_.